Camping in Australia: how to find awesome spots

 Top Parks have been around for more than 30 years.
 They are Australia’s largest group of holiday parks, so there’s always a Top Park close by.
 You can choose from three styles of parks: Top Caravan, Holiday and Resort Parks.
 Spaceships' customers receive 10% off any Top Tourist Park.
 Gotta love that discount,

 At Discovery Park it’s all about the location.
 They have parks in the outback, on the waterfront and even in National Parks.
 Their motor is “providing you with the best holiday experience in the country”.
 And as a Spaceships' customer, you'll receive 10% off every site booking at Discovery Holiday Parks.

 Travel tips for your Australian road trip

 Australia is a very safe country to travel in with easy access and to all our attractions.
 Yet our climate and environment can be extreme & unpredictable.
-A little common sense and pre planning will ensure you stay prepared.
-Check out the Australia's Travel Tips & Hazards for more information and to be prepared when you go camping in Australia.
+A little common sense and pre-planning will ensure you stay prepared.
+Check out Australia's Travel Tips & Hazards for more information and to be prepared when you go camping in Australia.